 After you enter the park, walk around and view the various memorials and monuments.
 You’ll come across a statue of Queen Victoria, the Boer War memorial, and statues of several prominent New Zealanders.

 One of the more interesting features of the park is the floral clock.
-It’s a large clock face made entirely from the blooms of seasonal flowers.
+It features a large clock face made entirely from the blooms of seasonal flowers.

 View priceless artwork at the Auckland Art Gallery Toi o Tamaki

-You’ll finally get to step indoors as you visit the Auckland Art Gallery Toi o Tamaki located just around the corner from the park.
+After starting your first 24 hours in Auckland outdoors, you’ll finally get to step indoors as you visit the Auckland Art Gallery Toi o Tamaki, located just around the corner from the park.

 It’s the largest public gallery in New Zealand and houses a collection of national and international artwork.
 The original collections mostly included paintings from the old European masters.